 The duration of migration tends to coincide with an increasing diversification in both the sectoral and spatial allocation of investments.
-For instance, whereas first houses are generally constructed in the native village, second and subsequent houses are generally constructed in urban centers.
+For instance, whereas first houses are generally constructed in the native village, second and subsequent houses are generally constructed in urban centres.
 Migrants tend to allocate commercial investments to housing, commerce and to agriculture outside the native village, especially when the latter offers few prospects of economic development.

 It is commonly argued that such leakage of migrants' investments from the periphery to the large cities in West Morocco would further exacerbate the already large spatial rural-urban economic disparities, which are said to subsequently accelerate the exode rurale (Aït Hamza, 1988, p.
 169; cf. Bijaad, 1987; Fadloullah et al., 2000, p.
 53; Kaioua, 1999, p.
 124; Naim, 1997).
-Nevertheless, the majority of urban-based investments tend to be allocated in rapidly growing towns within regions (i.e. provinces) of origin (De Haas, 2003; Refass, 1999).
+Nevertheless, existing evidence strongly suggests that the majority of urban-based investments by migrants tend to be allocated in rapidly growing towns within regions of origin (De Haas, 2003; Refass, 1999).
 The relative arbitrariness of delimiting regions implies that judgment of migration impacts on spatial disparities is not unambiguous.
-This implies that differences in the scale of analysis affect the assessment of migration impacts on regional inequality.
-Restricting the analysis to the village level easily leads to the conclusion that many investments leak away to central urban areas.
-If we extend our scope to the regional level, the conclusion can be that most investments remain within the region and that migration has actually decreased inter-regional disparities with central regions located along the Rabat-Casablanca axis.
+This means that differences in the scale of analysis affect the assessment of migration impacts on regional inequality.
+For instance, restricting the analysis to the village level easily leads to the conclusion that many investments leak away to central urban areas.
+If we extend our scope to the regional level, the conclusion can be that most investments remain within the region and that migration has actually decreased inter-regional disparities with central regions located in Morocco's economic heartland along the coastal Rabat-Casablanca axis.